 Some examples of what NOT to do, are these professionally written resumes created by the author of this article many years ago (20+ years ago), before ATS compatibility was a concern.

 The design and format of these resumes were cutting-edge two decades ago.
-But the way the entire body of each resume is set up in tables (tables were used to create the columns and sections) would cause big problems with ATS compatibility today.
+But the way the entire body of each resume is set up in tables within the Word document (tables were used to create the columns and sections) would cause big problems with ATS compatibility today.

 Unfortunately, this means that almost every default resume template in Microsoft Word is not ATS compatible either, as almost all of them are created using complex tables.